aiegoo/documentation/pages/books/books_rflyintroduction.md

 tags: [books, getting_started]
 last_updated: August 30, 2021
 keywords: API, content API, UI text, inline help, context-sensitive help, popovers, tooltips
 summary: "RflySim is an ecosystem or a toolchain mainly for unmanned systems’ control and safety testing following Model-Based Design (MBD).
 MATLAB/Simulink, supporting the full design phase of MBD, is chosen as the core programming platform for control/vision/swarm algorithms.
 After successful implementation of Udacity projects, I find Matlab is solution for all as python is supported for top-level vision/swarm control.
-Besides MATLAB/Simulink and Python, the RflySim ecosystem has many open-source software and tools
+Besides MATLAB/Simulink and Python, the RflySim ecosystem has many open-source software and tools."
-."
 sidebar: mydoc_sidebar
 permalink: books_rflyintroduction.html
 folder: books